Skip to main content Skip to main navigation Skip to footer content

 ART 140 - Photography I

 An introduction to black and white photographic processes and concepts.
 Students explore photography as a medium of aesthetic expression and become aware of both historic and contemporary trends in photography.
 Beyond collecting photographic images and studio work, students will engage in group discussions and a series of critiques.
 Slide lectures, demonstrations of studio processes and research assignments will complement the studio experience.
-(AR) Offered each fall and occasionally in spring.
+(AR) Offered occasionally.

 ART 141 - Graphic Design I